Neolithic symbols in China: Possible Liangzhu symbols

-Between 2003 and 2006, over 240 pieces of artifacts containing ancient symbols used by the 5000-year-old Liangzhu culture were unearthed within the Zhuangqiaofen ruin in Lindai town, Pinghu city, Zhejiang province.
+Between 2003 and 2006, over 240 pieces bearing symbols belonging to the Liangzhu culture were unearthed at the Zhuangqiaofen ruin in Lindai, Zhejiang.
 The letters were determined to be 1000 years before the Anyang Chinese script.
-However, the discovery did not conclude whether it was a precursor of the Anyang script.
-The discovered Liangzhu script were determined by academics as symbols rather than proper language.
+However, the discovery did not claim a connection with the Anyang script.
+The symbols at Liangzhu were determined by academics as not being written language.